GregoryAshton/kookaburra/paper/paper.md

 default settings (i.e. the pymultinest sample [@buchner:2014] with 1000 live points), kookaburra is unbiased in its estimation of the shapelet parameters.
-Since the model complexity is user-settable, we cannot guarantee that the default settings will apply in general and recommend users carefuly check for convergence and, if neccsery, run a PP test to validate performance in the given circumstances of interest.
+Since the model complexity is user-settable, we cannot guarantee that the default settings will apply in general and recommend users carefully check for convergence and, if necessary, run a PP test to validate performance in the given circumstances of interest.

 ![Parameter-parameter test for simulated data with 10-component shapelet and base flux of degree 2.\label{fig:pp}](pp_S10_BS2.png)